NERV Cloning Division proudly presents...note

 - Tsukasa shows traits of this, as well, mostly being emotionless (though it's more an angry sort of apathy).

 - Eureka from Eureka Seven.
-Very light turquoise hair, a Human Alien and is an Ill Girl and Emotionless Girl as a result of her upbringing, prior to a traumatic event that would trigger her Character Development, which then was accelerated much further by meeting her Love Interest.
+Very light turquoise hair, a Human Alien, very attached to her boss at first and is an Ill Girl and Emotionless Girl as a result of her upbringing, prior to a traumatic event that would trigger her Character Development, which then was accelerated much further by meeting her Love Interest.
 Specifically, she was used by the government as a Tyke Bomb, and trained to kill almost remorselessly, until one day, when she was checking a pile of corpses looking for wounded people to finish off, she found three orphans, had a huge epiphany, and decided then and there to adopt them and defect from the military.
 Realistically enough, she could still slip back into emotionless behavior on occasion.
 The occasions presented themselves.

 - Hazuki from Nogizaka Haruka no Himitsu, though she doesn't have any dramatic plotline related to it, she is just weird.